sib-swiss/Introduction-to-statistics-with-R/docs/day4.md

 ## Swiss banknote data

 In this exercise we consider a data set containing measurements from 100 genuine Swiss banknotes and 100 counterfeit notes.
 For each banknote there are six measurements; the length of the bill, the width of the left and right edges, the widths of the bottom and top margin, and the length of the image diagonal.
-The data set is available in the R package alr3.
+The data set is available in the R package alr3, that is now removed from CRAN, an archived version is still available.
+Check the precourse, on how to install that library.
+We also included the banknote as a txt file in the exercises folder

 First, we load the data and look at the summary
 ```r